lmyint/lesliemyint.org/content/writing/sustainability.md

     - Keep tabs and lids on (because the small tabs and lids, if separated, are too small to be picked up by machinery and may end up on the floor as litter)
     - Do not crush/flatten (air is used to puff the cans off the conveyor belt, and this won't work well if they're crushed)
     - If can has vinyl shrink wrapping (like from craft beers), best is to cut off that wrapping and trash it.
 (Even though it can be burned off, it can result in impurities lingering on the metal.)
+- Should aluminum foil be recycled flat or balled up with other foils?
+    - It is best to crunch it up into a ball- at least the size of a baseball - so it can be sorted with the 3D containers (if it is flat it acts like paper)
 ## Glass

 - Can recycle clear, brown, and green glass